giuliafrascaria/ebpf-filter-reduce/install.md

 ```
 build libbpf and copy /libbpf/src/ in /ebpf-experiments/57/libbpf/src/

-compile linux with the given config file for the bpf flags
+checkout the tag and compile linux with the given config file for the bpf flags
 ```
+git checkout tags/testsetup-kern -b test

 make oldconfig
 make
 sudo make modules_install